An Education For Life

-These scholarships may be awarded to current students entering year 7 and prospective students entering years 7, 10 and 11 in 2022.
+General Excellence Scholarships may be awarded to current students entering year 7 and prospective students entering years 7, 10 and 11 in 2023.

 Applicants must demonstrate strong academic ability and an outstanding talent/achievement in one activity or a very high level of excellence across two or more activities.
 Activities may include but are not limited to, leadership roles within current school or wider community, extensive and ongoing community service, sport (state level or above), debating, drama, art, music, dance.

 General Excellence scholarships may only be awarded to students who are Australian citizens or permanent residents.

-These scholarships may be awarded to prospective students entering years 7 to 11 in 2022.
+Leonardian Scholarships may be awarded to prospective students entering years 7 to 11 in 2023.